Wall Street bond traders get no reprieve from Fed's taper plan

 Instead of cheering the moves, trading executives pointed to signs that the bond market does not much care about the Fed's balance sheet shrinkage, and noted that upticks in bond yields like those following comments from central bankers in England and Europe this week have not lasted long in recent years.

 Volatility remains near historic lows, as do 10-year Treasury bond yields.
-And the difference between short-term and long-term interest rates has narrowed, suggesting there are concerns about the long-term health of the economy.
+And the difference between short-term and long-term interest rates has narrowed, suggesting there are concerns about the long-term health of the economy. tmsnrt.rs/2tu88A0

 All of this bodes poorly for second-quarter profits at big Wall Street banks like JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America Corp (BAC.N), Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N), whose bond trading businesses have been suffering for years due to a combination of low rates, weak trading activity and new regulations.